bigskysoftware/htmx/www/content/essays/hypermedia-on-whatever-youd-like.md

 And we even go so far as to _recommend using_ JavaScript for front-end scripting needs in a hypermedia-driven application, so long as you script in a [hypermedia-friendly](/hypermedia-friendly-scripting/) way.

-Further, we wouldn't steer someone away from using JavaScript (or, perhaps, TypeScript) on the _server side_ for a hypermedia-driven application, if that language is the best option for your team.
-As we said earlier, JavaScript now has multiple excellent server-side runtimes, and many excellent server-side libraries available.
-It might be the best option for you and your team!
+Further, we wouldn't steer someone away from using JavaScript (or TypeScript) on the _server side_ for a hypermedia-driven application, if that language is the best option for your team.
+As we said earlier, JavaScript now has multiple excellent server-side runtimes and many excellent server-side libraries available.

+It might be the best option for you and your team, and there is no reason not to use it in that case.

 Hypermedia On Whatever you'd Like means just that: whatever you'd like.

 But JavaScript is not, and it should not be, the *only* server-side option for your team.

-## The Dream of the 90s Is Alive...
+## Turning The Ship Around

 With the resurgence of interest in (and improvements of) hypermedia, an open and diverse future for The Web is now a real possibility, if not an emerging reality.

 The Web was designed to be an open, polyglot & participative hypermedia system.

-The ship _hasn't sailed_ on that dream, at least not yet!
+And the ship _hasn't sailed_ on that dream, at least not yet!

-We can keep it that way by re-learning and re-embracing the foundational technology of the web: hypermedia.
+We can keep that dream alive by re-learning and re-embracing the foundational technology of the web: hypermedia.

-The [dream of the 90s](https://www.youtube.com/watch?v=TZt-pOc3moc) is alive, with hypermedia.

 > I hate that the htmx community has devolved into builders helping each other without regard for likes, engaging
 > those who don't follow the hype, expanding sound bytes into nuance.
 It may not score cheap social media points, but